We independently research, test, and recommend the best products; you can learn more about our review process here.

 Why We Chose It

 The Xi5 trolling motor is another mid-range offering from Motorguide.
-There are several differences between the Tour and Xi5.
+However, there are several differences between the Tour and Xi5 that help separate the two models.

 BEST KAYAK MOTORGUIDE TROLLING MOTOR